Wednesday, July 1, 2015

 Day 5: Sunday, July 5, 1981

-The travel home was long but not eventful, considering eight people were riding in a six-passenger car.
+The trip home was long but uneventful, given that eight people were riding in a six-passenger car.

 My four-year-old daughter rode most of the way home, lying in the back window of our 1981 Malibu.